技能 人工智能 LLM成本优化与架构设计

 • Schema-constrained output: JSON with defined fields beats free-text

-• Stop sequences: Define terminators for list/structured outputs
+• Stop sequences: define terminators for list and structured outputs

 4. Prompt Compression (15–30% input token reduction)

 Remove filler without losing meaning.
-Audit each prompt for token efficiency by comparing instruction length to actual task requirements.
+Audit each prompt for token efficiency.

 Before After